xgu1-ds/Machine-Learning-Home-Credit-Default-Risk-HCDR-/Pipeline.md

-The data consists of a mix of numerical features and categorical features and there are no columns with ‘text’ data.
+The data consists of a mix of numerical features and categorical features.
+However, there are no columns with ‘text’ data.
 Based on an initial inspection of the data, we can see that there are missing values in a significant number of columns and will require imputing.
 Also, combining features from different datasets will require custom transformations.

 Following pipelines will be used in the workflow: